Rei-SwitchBot/faq/en-us-second-reply/Hub 3.md

 - For "Others" modes and custom-added buttons, it is not possible to set the button name as a number from 1 to 100.
 Example: Button name: 1 (x), Button name: N1 (√)

+---
+### How Often Is the Local Weather on SwitchBot Hub 3 Screen Updated?

+1. You can set the Weather Forecast for your Hub 3 in the following order:
+- Launch SwitchBot app and log in.
+- Tap your Hub 3.
+- Tap "Displayed Info".
+- Enable "Weather Data".
+- SwitchBot App -> Profile -> Manage Home -> Home where your Hub 3 is located -> Set up home location

+2. Once completed, the Hub 3 will show the 24-hour weather overview for the day.
+The forecast updates hourly and includes weather conditions such as snow, rainy, overcast, cloudy, clear, light snow, and drizzle.